alexgibson/notify.js/README.md

 This component can be used as an AMD module, or a global.

-To initialize a web notification, create a new `Notify` instance.
-Pass in the message `title`, as well as any other options you wish to use.
+To initialize a web notification create a new `Notify` instance, passing the message `title` as well as any other options you wish to use.

 ```
 var myNotification = new Notify('Yo dawg!', {